 Section 2.
 The resigning member shall surrender the membership certificate and other Beta Alpha Psi insignia to the local chapter.
 The local chapter must forward the membership certificate to the Executive Office.
 Membership ceremony fees and Candidate fees are nonrefundable.

 Expulsion of a member is a serious matter.
 A local chapter has the right to expel a member provided the policies and procedures manual for the expulsion of members is strictly followed.

 The Board may place a chapter on probation for failure to comply with the Constitution and Bylaws.
-Criteria for probation, suspension and revocation of chapter charter are set forth in the policies and procedures manual.
+Criteria for probation, suspension and revocation of chapter charter are set forth in the Policy and Procedures Manual.

 Section 3.
-Email voting will be allowed on all matters other than Bylaw changes.
+Telephone and email voting will be allowed on all matters other than Constitution and Bylaws changes.